chronoxor/gil/README.md

 cd ..
 ```

-The second problem if we found a bug in `CppBenchmark` while debugging `CppLogging`
+The second problem if you found a bug in `CppBenchmark` while debugging
-and want to fix it in place, push the changes and update all repositories
+`CppLogging` and want to fix it in place, push the changes and update all
-properly.
-In this case we need to make the following steps:
+repositories properly.
+In this case you need to make the following steps:
 ```shell
 # Commit and push changes in CppBenchmark but from CppLogging repository
 cd CppLogging